frankyeh/UNet-Studio-Website/doc/gui_t3_roi_tracking.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZkWBU_qnaKg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-# Step T3d: Tracts

-Click on the [Fiber Tracking] button to start fiber tracking.
-Only the checked regions will affect tracking results.

-# (Optional) Modifying Regions
+# Modifying Regions (Optional)

-You can modify a region using [Regions Misc][Modify Regions] and [Move Regions].
-The modification includes shitting the region in x, y, or z-direction.
+You can modify a region using [Regions Misc][Modify Regions] or [Move Regions].

+The modifications includes moving the regions in the x, y, or z-direction.
 Flip x, flip y, or flip z correct the orientation problem.

-There is also an expansion function that expands the current region.
-Other functions include erosion, smoothing, negating, and defragment.
+There are also morphology operators that can dialte, smooth, or erode the regions.

 [All Exclude First] will erase the location of the first region from all other regions.
 [First Excludes All] will erase other regions from the first region.
 [All Intercept First] will intercept all other regions with the first region.
+[All to First] wiill assign regions to the locations of the first region.
+This is often used in [creating a parcellation](https://twitter.com/FangChengYeh/status/1549549617699868677).

+# Step T3d: Tracts

+Click on the [Fiber Tracking] button to start fiber tracking.
+Only the checked regions will affect tracking results.

 # (Optional) Region-Based Analysis

 DSI Studio can export metrics associated with a region (e.g. size, location, FA, ADC, ...etc).
 [Regions][Statistics].
 The exported information is a text file including the coordinates and the corresponding values for the indices.

 # (Optional) ROI files to FSL